Role of Trustee in Chapter 13 Bankruptcy

 The trustee has the same responsibilities in a Chapter 13 bankruptcy as he or she does in Chapter7.
 Because of the Chapter 13 payment plan related to the bankruptcy, the responsibilities are much more than in Chapter 7.
 Chapter 13 bankruptcy is used by individuals with a regular source of income and can make regular payments.

 The trustee oversees the plan of payment and administering that plan.
 Whenever there is a hearing to modify or confirm a plan, the trustee must preside.
 A trustee is involved in modification or change requests to a payment plan.
 Also a trustee presides over any meeting regarding value of property that secures a loan.
-Once a plan is approved, payments are submitted to the trustee, and then the trustee distributes the payments to creditors.
+Upon appproval of the plan, you will submit payments to the trustee, and then the trustee distributes the payments to creditors.

 Why is it necessary to have the assistance of an attorney for a Chapter 13 Bankruptcy?